simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_cruise_track.rst

     Plots the cruise trajectory on a geospatial map.

+..COMMENT: From the sentence above it sounds like you can only plot one cruise trajectory at a time.
+So I was surprised to see two cruise tracks in the example.
+I mean, it makes sense that you can plot more than one at a time and one should be able to!
+However, you may want to clarify that more than one can be plotted at one time.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the API key every time because the API properties are stored locally after being called the first time.

+..COMMENT: The above 'API key' link is not working.

     |

     :Parameters:
         **cruiseName: list of string**
-            A list of cruise official names.
+            A list of official cruise names.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
 A full list of cruise names can be retrieved using `cruises()`_ method.

+..COMMENT: The above 'cruises()' link is not working.

     :returns\:: void

         This method has no returns.

 |